ryanvu2022/todolistv2/README.md

 Live version: https://ryan-todolist.herokuapp.com/

-This app is built using HTML, CSS, JavaScript, EJS (Embedded JavaScript Templating) , NodeJS, ExpressJS and is deployed using Heroku.
+This app is built using HTML, CSS, JavaScript, EJS (Embedded JavaScript Templating) , NodeJS, ExpressJS, MongoDB, Mongoose and is deployed using Heroku.

 This app uses Dynamic Routing Parameters, which allows user to create multiple lists by simply adding any parameter after the initial URL.